overfl0/Armaclass/README.md

 Out[3]: OrderedDict([('version', 12.0), ('Moo', OrderedDict([('value', 1.0)]))])
 ```

+Note: Starting with Python 3.7 onwards, dicts are always ordered so it
+doesn't matter if you use `keep_order` or not.

 ##### Generate the files based on a parsed (or manually created) structure
 ```python
 In [4]: from collections import OrderedDict